Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 #### Acknowledgements

 I could not have done this project without the guidance and confidence of my mentor - Adegbenga Adeye.
+He also was the person who suggested to use "Dora the Explorer" for the website.

 Last but not the least, I would like to thank [Code Institute](https://codeinstitute.net/) for their support.